TriteHexagon/XDRandomizer/README.md

-# XD Shadow Pokémon Randomizer
+# Better XD Shadow Pokémon Randomizer
-A randomizer for Pokémon XD that changes every Shadow in the game.
-All the .csv and .txt files are necessary for the program to work.
+A randomizer for Pokémon XD that changes every Shadow in the game with better movesets.
+All the .csv and .txt files are necessary for the program to work (all comes with the releases).

 Creates two new files: **[NEW] Shadow Pokémon.csv** and **[NEW] Trainer Pokemon DeckData_Story.bin**.
 Take out the [NEW] from the names and replace the corresponding files extracted from the game using the GoD Tool.